 What makes the Mexican jumping bean jump?

-First of all, it’s important to note that the larvae need just the right temperature and humidity to achieve their full growth cycle into moths.
-However, in the desert, the ground can sometimes get alarmingly hot.
+First of all, it’s important to note that these larvae need just the right temperature and humidity to achieve their full growth cycle into moths.
+However, under the harsh Sonoran Desert sun, the ground can sometimes get alarmingly hot.
 When a tiny moth larva feels the warmth rising, it throws itself against each wall of the seedpod, which in turn, causes the seed to bounce along the ground.
-Hence, the phenomenon, hence the name: Mexican jumping beans.
+Hence, the phenomenon, and the name: Mexican jumping beans.

 What happens when the jumping bean hatches?

-After spending months inside the pod (although varying periods of time have been reported), some of the larvae make it to the end of their growth cycle.
-However, adult moths are jawless, so unless the moth prepares “a trap door” in time, they might die of warmth in the seedpod—which, in that case, becomes their grave, just as it had been once their cradle!
+After spending months inside the pod (although varying periods of time have been reported), some of these tiny larvae make it to the end of their growth cycle.
+However, adult moths are jawless, so unless the moth prepares “a trap door” in time, it might die of warmth in the seed pod—which, in that case, becomes it grave, just as it had been once its cradle!

-So, just before the larva reaches the pupal stage, it eats a small hole—a sort of a circular exit door—through the outer casing of the seedpod.
-Around this time, the jumping usually intensifies, as the larva spends some time moving around and closing the hole with a silken plug, through which the adult moth can easily fly away when the time comes.
+So, just before the larva reaches the pupal stage, it eats a small hole—a sort of a circular exit door—through the outer casing of the seed pod.
+Around this time, the bean jumps more frequently, as the larva spends some time moving around and closing the hole with a silken plug.
+The adult moth can easily break through this plug and fly away when the time comes.

 Are Mexican jumping beans illegal?

-A quick glance at the internet suggests that many people wonder if Mexican jumping beans are illegal in the USA.
-In short, they are not, as they are neither toxic nor do they pose any serious danger to the environment.
-Even so, some people claim that they should be, suggesting cruelty as a reason, and the possible environmental impact the moths could have on other eco systems when imported.
+Many people wonder if Mexican jumping beans are illegal in the USA.
+In short, they are not, as they are neither toxic nor seriously dangerous to the environment.
+However, some people claim that they should be, suggesting cruelty as a reason, and the possible environmental impact the moths could have on other eco systems when imported.